-NCERT Solutions are said to be an extremely helpful book while preparing for the CBSE Class 11 Accountancy examinations.
-This study material owns a deep knowledge and the Solutions collected by the subject matter wizards are no distinct.
+NCERT Solutions are extremely helpful books while preparing for the CBSE Class 11 Accountancy examinations.
+The NCERT Solutions are collected by the subject matter experts to help students make their learning effortless.

-NCERT Solution For Class 11 Accountancy Chapter 2 – Theory Base Of Accounting furnishes us with an all-inclusive data to all the concepts.
-As the students would have to learn the fundamentals about the subject of accountancy in Class 11, this curriculum for Class 11 is a comprehensive study material; which explains the concepts in a great way.
+NCERT Solution for Class 11 Accountancy Chapter 2 – Theory Base of Accounting furnishes us with all-inclusive data for all the concepts.
+As the students would have to learn the fundamentals about the subject of accountancy in Class 11, the NCERT solutions for Class 11 is a comprehensive study material which explains the concepts in a great way.

 Access Answers to NCERT Class 11 Accountancy Chapter 2 Theory Base of Accounting

-1. Why it is necessary for accountants to assume that business entity will remain a going concern?
+1. Why is it necessary for accountants to assume that a business entity will remain a going concern?